arnavgautam/TreeHacks2015/HOLs/HOL-iOSAndMobileServices/HOL.md

 It is always a good practice to validate the length of data that is submitted by users.
 First, you register a script that validates the length of string data sent to the mobile service and rejects strings that are too long, in this case longer than 10 characters.

-1. Log into the [Windows Azure Management Portal](https://manage.windowsazure.com/), click **Mobile Services** and then click your Mobile Service.
+1. Log into the [Microsoft Azure Management Portal](https://manage.windowsazure.com/), click **Mobile Services** and then click your Mobile Service.

 	![Mobile Service](./Images/mobile-service.png?raw=true "Mobile Service")